FISD: Support Speech and Debate Students to compete at National-level tournaments

 FISD's speech and debate students are currently blocked from participating in many prestigious tournaments, including nationally-ranked and national-qualifying tournaments.

-For students who spend months researching, writing, and practicing for these events, missing the opportunity to compete is more than disappointing.
-It means losing access to academic experiences that build public speaking, critical thinking, and leadership skills; opportunities that many students in neighboring districts, such as those in Plano ISD (where debate teams thrive and participate in prestigious out-of-state tournaments), are able to pursue due to transparency and support for students that doesn't seem present in our district.
+For students who spend months researching, writing, and practicing, this is more than disappointing.
+It means losing access to experiences that build public speaking, critical thinking, and leadership skills.
+Students in neighboring districts like Plano ISD regularly compete at prestigious out-of-state tournaments, supported by the transparency and institutional backing that FISD currently lacks.

 Frisco ISD has strong academic programs and dedicated educators who support speech and debate at the local and state levels.
 We are grateful for those efforts on our administrators' parts.
 Our request is simply to ensure that students who are willing to work for these opportunities are not prevented from pursuing them due to structural limitations.